-Xcel Energy will normally own and operate all transmission facilities constructed for the interconnection of a Customer's facilities to the Xcel Energy System that are determined to be part of the transmission system.
+Xcel Energy will normally own and operate all transmission facilities constructed for the interconnection of a Interconnection Party's transmission facilities to the Xcel Energy System that are determined to be part of the transmission system Network Facilities.
 Xcel Energy shall own all Xcel Energy Interconnection Facilities and System Upgrades that Xcel Energy determines that it is appropriate to own.
 This includes, but is not limited to, revenue meters, relaying, control systems, breakers, switches, bus work, and transmission lines.
-Xcel Energy may, at its option, contract with the Customer or a third party for construction of any or all of these facilities.
+Xcel Energy may, at its option, contract with the Interconnection Party or a third party for construction of any or all of these facilities.

-The Customer will normally construct and own, at a minimum all Customer Interconnection Facilities, unless the parties agree in the interconnection agreement that Xcel Energy will construct these facilities.
+The Interconnection Party will normally construct and own, at a minimum all Interconnection Party Interconnection Facilities, unless the parties agree in the transmission Interconnection Agreement that Xcel Energy will construct these facilities.

-If the Customer plans to contract with Xcel Energy to operate or maintain the Customer's Interconnection Facilities, specific design considerations may be required that go beyond the minimum technical requirements described in this document.
-To ensure the safety of Xcel Energy personnel and to minimize the opportunity for human error, the Customer may be required to use certain Xcel Energy design standards and criteria or certain approved equipment manufacturers which may include but are not limited to: control panel layouts, ground grid designs, personal ground attachments placed in approved locations, electrical clearances, and lighting of the electrical equipment for night operating.
-The Customer will pay for the training of Xcel Energy personnel, if required, to operate and maintain this Customer-owned equipment.
-The Customer will be required to maintain their own stock of any necessary spare/emergency parts and make them available to Xcel Energy maintenance personnel or contract employees.
+If the Interconnection Party plans to contract with Xcel Energy to operate or maintain the Interconnection Party's Interconnection Facilities, specific design considerations may be required that go beyond the minimum technical requirements described in this document.
+To ensure the safety of Xcel Energy personnel and to minimize the opportunity for human error, the Interconnection Party may be required to use certain Xcel Energy design standards and criteria or certain approved equipment manufacturers which may include but are not limited to: control panel layouts, ground grid designs, personal ground attachments placed in approved locations, electrical clearances, and lighting of the electrical equipment for night operating.
+The Interconnection Party will pay for the training of Xcel Energy personnel, if required, to operate and maintain this Interconnection